TeleBASIC Reference Guide

 features, such as support for regular expressions, UNIX timestamps, many

-common hashing/encoding algorithms, multi-dimensional arrays, and the ability
+common hashing/encoding algorithms, multi-dimensional arrays, and the

 to use alphanumeric indices.